python/cpython/Doc/library/curses.rst

 .. function:: baudrate()

-   Returns the output speed of the terminal in bits per second.
+   Return the output speed of the terminal in bits per second.
 On software terminal emulators it will have a fixed high value.
 Included for historical reasons; in former times, it was used to  write output loops for time delays and occasionally to change interfaces depending on the line speed.